Business Email: Thank You; You’re Welcome

 When to Thank

-I wrote an article about When to Send a Thank You!
-Email.
-For me, when the urge hits me, I do it.
+I wrote an article about when to Send a Thank-You email.
+When the urge hits me, I do it.
 And I don’t just type “thank you.”
 Instead, I let the recipient know why I am so grateful.

 Email is about reflecting your personality and how you choose to communicate.
 That is why showing courtesy and gratitude in business communications is crucial to relationship building.